Blepharitis

 Common signs and symptoms of blepharitis also include itching, irritation and burning as well as a foreign body sensation.
 Some patients experience eye dryness, which can cause a certain degree of discomfort.

-Blepharitis that localizes in the skin of the eyelids might cause styes or chalazia, which appear like red bumps, often with a yellow spot if infection is present.
+Blepharitis that localizes in the skin of the eyelids may possibly cause styes or chalazia, which appear like red bumps, frequently with a yellow spot if infection is present.
 Although pain is not common among blepharitis symptoms, if the condition persists or becomes painful, the individual is recommended to seek medical attention.

-Chronic blepharitis might lead to in damage of varying severity which might have a negative effect upon vision and therefore upon the eyeglass prescription.
+Chronic blepharitis may possibly result in damage of varying severity which may possibly have a negative effect upon vision and therefore upon the eyeglass prescription.

-Infectious blepharitis can cause hard crusts around the eyelashes which leave small ulcers that might bleed or ooze after cleaning.
+Infectious blepharitis can cause hard crusts around the eyelashes which leave small ulcers that may possibly bleed or ooze after cleaning.

 As a general rule, blepharitis whose symptoms do not improve despite good hygiene consisting of proper cleaning and care of the eye area, should be referred to a doctor.